1. Fleet Management (FM)

 2. Fleet Management Platform (FM platform)

-They let you record and access data that matters.
+Lets you record and access data that matters.
 They also help with vehicle dispatching, monitoring ETAs, scheduling, vehicle health management, and expense management.
 They

 - Tell you where your fleet is